What's Coming to Netflix in September 2020 - What's on Netflix

 - Puss in Boots (2011) – Dreamworks spin-off of Puss in Boots who was a regular in Shrek.

+- Sex Drive (2008) – Sean Anders comedy about a high school senior driving cross-country to meet a girl he met online.

-- Sister Sister (Multiple Seasons) – UPN classic 90s comedy sitcom series created by Kimm Bass and Gary Gilbert about twins separated at birth.
+- Sister Sister (Seasons 1 to 6) – UPN classic 90s comedy sitcom series created by Kimm Bass and Gary Gilbert about twins separated at birth.

 - The Boss Baby: Get That Baby!
 (Interactive Special) N – Dreamworks interactive spinoff of the Boss Baby franchise giving you the opportunity to work at Baby Corp.